MicrosoftDocs/azure-docs/articles/cognitive-services/video-indexer/upload-index-videos.md

 This article shows how to upload a video with Azure Video Indexer.
 The Video Indexer API provides two uploading options:

 * upload your video from a URL (preferred),
-* send the video file as a byte array in the request body.
+* send the video file as a byte array in the request body,
+* Use existing Azure Media Services asset by providing the [asset id](https://docs.microsoft.com/azure/media-services/latest/assets-concept) (supported in paid accounts only).

 The article shows how to use the [Upload video](https://api-portal.videoindexer.ai/docs/services/operations/operations/Upload-video?)
 API to upload and index your videos based on a URL.
 The code sample in the article includes the commented out code that shows how to upload the byte array.